Alireza-Torabi/Asia-Tehran-nodst/README.md

 # How to use
 Save this modified script to a file, e.g. tehran-time.sh

-and make it executable using the command chmod +x ctehran-time.sh
+and make it executable using the command chmod +x tehran-time.sh

 You can then run the script using the command ./tehran-time.sh